stitchdata/docs/_account-security/security/sso/single-sign-on.md

       - title: "How can I access Stitch if my Identity Provider experiences downtime?"
         anchor: "basics--idp-downtime"
         content: |
-          If SSO is enabled and your IdP is experiencing downtime, only {{ user-roles.sso-admin.name }} users will be able to access Stitch.
+          If SSO is enabled and your IdP is experiencing downtime, only {{ user-roles.administrator.name }} users will be able to access Stitch.
 These users can sign into Stitch using their password, ensuring a member of your team will always have access even if your Identity Provider is down.

       - title: "What happens when SSO is disabled in Stitch?"
         anchor: "basics--disable-sso"
         content: |
-          Only an {{ user-roles.sso-admin.name }} can [disable SSO in Stitch](#disable-sso).
+          Only an {{ user-roles.administrator.name }} can [disable SSO in Stitch](#disable-sso).
 When SSO is disabled, the following occurs:

           - All team members in the account receive an email notifying them that SSO has been disabled
           - All team members in the account receive a password reset email